Pixeluted/RemoteSpy/README.md

 # To Do:
 * Redo all functions copied from Hydroxide (most could use some major optimizations for this usecase)
-* Implement RenderPopups once they get added properly
+* Implement RenderPopups once they get added properly // started working on this in the beta
-* Clean up gui code once RenderPopups get added
+* Clean up gui code once RenderPopups get added // started working on this in the beta
 * Possibly implement outlines around gui objects, if possible, and when possible
 * Implement a condition system (arg guard of sorts), for blocking certain remote calls that were called with: x amount of args, type(arg) == x at index y, etc.  (Basically just implement the Filter api into the RemoteSpy)

 # Credits
 * Made by GameGuy#5286
-* Some functions were "borrowed" and modified + (micro) optimized from Hydroxide (pseudocode related functions), these functions are labelled in the source code
+* Some functions were "borrowed" and modified + optimized from Hydroxide (pseudocode related functions), these functions are labelled in the source code